Snafu Comics: Snafu Comics

 This is Stanworth's original series, which is video-game-themed.
 The content and art style have changed over time; Stanworth says he alters it "every week."

 Comics by Bleedman

 PowerPuff Girls Doujinshi

 A sequel that takes place 5 years after the original Powerpuff Girls.
-This comic was the "Outstanding Superhero Comic" and "Outstanding Character Art" winner on the Web Cartoonist's Choice Awards in 2005.
+This comic was the "Outstanding Superhero Comic" and "Outstanding Character Art" winner on the Web Cartoonists' Choice Awards in 2005.